 UTM is well-known for its beautiful natural setting, located along the banks of the Credit River.
 Wildlife such as squirrels, groundhogs, possums, raccoons, rabbits and deer are commonly seen on campus.

-Since 2004, over 20 sites on campus have been removed from mowing and planted with native species of trees and wildflowers.
+Since 2004, more than 20 sites on campus have been removed from mowing and planted with native species of trees and wildflowers.
 Removal of invasive species from these sites as well as stewardship and monitoring of these naturalized areas is ongoing.

-Seven of UTM's buildings have green roofs (roofs which are planted with vegetation): CCT (over the parking garage), the Hazel McCallion Academic Learning Centre, Instructional Centre, Health Sciences Complex, the RAWC, Innovation Complex, and Deerfield Hall.
-Green roofs have many benefits, including insulating the building, reducing the urban heat island effect, improving stormwater quality & reducing runoff, and providing habitat for wildlife.
+Seven of UTM's buildings have green roofs (roofs that are planted with vegetation): CCT (over the parking garage), the Hazel McCallion Academic Learning Centre, Instructional Centre, Health Sciences Complex, the RAWC, Innovation Complex and Deerfield Hall.
+Green roofs have many benefits, including insulating the building, reducing the urban heat island effect, improving stormwater quality, reducing runoff, and providing habitat for wildlife.